 How To Find RV Campsites Near The City

+Urban CampgroundsHow much it costs to camp in a city depends on how close you stay to the city center and what amenities you want.
 As I already mentioned, RV parks in or near large cities are likely to cost you more money, but will give you easy access to public transit and must-see sights.
 Of course, close proximity to a city can also mean more noise and traffic congestion — something to bear in mind when choosing between campground locations.

 Here are some examples of popular RV parks close to major cities:

 - Mission Bay RV Resort in San Diego, CA: Surrounded by Mission Bay and just a few minutes from tons of popular attractions.

 - Liberty Harbor RV Park in Jersey City, NJ: The closest RV park to NYC, this RV park even has views of the Statue of Liberty and Ellis Island.

 - Greenbelt Park in Greenbelt, Maryland: 174 campsites located just 12 miles from Washington, D.C.

 - Jantzen Beach RV Park in Portland, OR: Located on the Columbia River with a view of Mount Hood, this park is a 15-minute drive from downtown Portland.

 Boondocking In The CityAnother option is (legal) boondocking — camping without hookups.
 A lot of visitor centers (like the one Savannah, GA) allow RVers to park their RVs overnight in their parking lots.
 So do convention centers — Less Junk, More Journey found the boondocking at McCormick Place in Chicago to be an awesome option right in the heart of the city.
 It’s always a good idea to call ahead to confirm that boondocking is allowed.
 Also check out Boondockers Welcome, a site that lists free overnight RV parking on private property.
 It’s a great way to save money — and maybe even make some local friends.